 3.1.4 Determining Preparedness Levels

 The actual and expected scores are then used to determine the preparedness levels of the sub-indicators, indicators, parameters, and households by dividing each actual score by its corresponding expected score and multiplying by 100, as shown in the last column of Table 8.
-Understanding preparedness level enables households to be resilient, reduce risk, and to maintain safety.
+Understanding preparedness level enables households to be resilient, reduce risk, and maintain safety.
 The categorization of preparedness levels in this study is adapted from Kazemzadeh et al. (2019) and Omidi et al. (2019), whereby, a score of 0-20% indicates very poor preparedness, 21-40% poor preparedness, 41-60% indicates moderate or somewhat prepared, 61-80% well prepared, and 81-100% indicates very well prepared.
-This method was adapted because it is simple and clear, translates raw scores into 0-100%, which can be easily interpreted without statistical expertise.
+This method was adopted because it is simple and clear, and it translates raw scores into 0-100%, which can be easily interpreted without statistical expertise.
 Additionally, it is useful for comparison, flexible, and operationally practical since the intervals are self-explanatory.
 For instance, a score of 0-20% signifies very poor preparedness, indicating that more efforts are needed.

 Table 8: Procedures for Weighting Scores and Determining Preparedness Levels